magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 This release adds GraphQL coverage for the following features:

+*  GraphQL now honors catalog permissions.
+Magento restricts which items are returned for a `products` query, based on the shopper's customer group <!--- MC-37388-->

+*  Added the `generateCustomerTokenAsAdmin` mutation and updated the `Customer` object to support remote purchasing assistance.

-*  Localization to support updated and consistent information across stores for tasks including changing language, cart, and currency. <!--- MC-37801-->
+*  Added localization support across stores to support tasks such as changing languages, carts, and currencies. <!--- MC-37801-->

-*  Setting catalog permissions for products based on customer group. <!--- MC-37388-->

-*  Implementation of consistent object IDs for all GraphQL object types. <!--- MC-36346-->

-*  Optimization of the GraphQL product data retrieval for configurable products with many variants. <!--- MC-36138-->
+*  The GraphQL schema has been enhanced to optimize product data retrieval for configurable products with many variants. <!--- MC-36138-->

-*  Introduction of a schema that merchants can add to a shopper’s account to permit the shopper to view and manage their returns. <!--- MC-34596-->
+*  Integer type object IDs have been deprecated in favor of `uid` attributes of type ID. <!--- MC-36346-->

-*  Ability to determine if a product is staged and to view its associated campaign information. <!--- MC-33897-->
+*  Added the `staging` attribute to the `ProductInterface` and `CategoryInterface` to determine if a product is staged and to view its associated campaign information. <!--- MC-33897-->

-*  Creation of multiple wishlists and ability to add products to wishlists. <!--- MC-32356-->
+*  Added support for multiple wish lists.
+You can use GraphQL to create, delete, and rename wish lists as well as move or copy items between them. <!--- MC-32356-->

+*  Added support for returned merchandise authorizations (RMA) <!--- MC-34596-->

-This release also adds GraphQL support for exposing this B2B functionality:
+*  Added support for the following B2B features:

-*  company storefront <!--- MC-33861-->
+   *  Companies, including administrators, users, roles, and structure <!--- MC-33861-->

-*  company credit <!--- MC-33862-->
+   *  Company credit <!--- MC-33862-->

-*  shared catalog storefront <!--- MC-33864-->
+   *  Shared catalogs <!--- MC-33864-->

-*  requisition list storefront <!--- MC-34312-->
+   *  Requisition lists  <!--- MC-34312-->

 See the [GraphQL Developer Guide]({{page.baseurl}}/graphql/) for details on these enhancements.